 “He was a Scottish nationalist.
 One of the greatest songs ever written by him was ‘The Campbells Are Coming’—they were a clan paid by the English to slaughter the other Scots,” said Moir.

-Some of Burns’ most well-known compositions include “Auld Lang Syne,” sung every New Year’s Eve, “A Red, Red Rose,” to which Bob Dylan owes his entire creative inspiration, and “My Heart’s in the Highlands,” in reference to Scotland’s famous beauty.
+Some of Burns’ most well-known compositions include “Auld Lang Syne,” sung every New Year’s Eve, “A Red, Red Rose,” which, according to an article from the Guardian, Bob Dylan owes his entire creative output, and “My Heart’s in the Highlands,” in reference to Scotland’s famous beauty.

 Celtic heritage is often celebrated in Boston, but this is a rare case of it being something other than getting absolutely hammered.
 Tartans and their clan significance, along with Scottish literary contributions, like Burns’ work, are seldom appreciated, explains Nancy Arnison, who came from Minneapolis.